Jwaxo/smashcrowd/README.md

 ### Planned features/Todo

-* Bug reporting and feature requesting link.
 * Teams.
 * ~~Simple stage voting.~~
   * Option for anonymous voting or registered.
   * Remove stage votes when a player is deleted...
   * Display which stages have most votes
-  * Ban/vote against
+  * Ban/vote against/pick-and-ban
 * ~~User Profiles~~
-  * Email confirmation.
   * User and character stat-tracking
   * Player label customization.
 * Stage and roster shuffling.
+* Option for viewers (on streaming services or anonymously) to pick characters, levels, rules.
 * Player boxes shake when they become active.
 * Multiple drafts per server.
   * Can set them up like Discord channels, where "rooms" you're in show up on the side.